metakai1/kai-eliza/packages/plugin-save-this/README.md

 No additional configuration is required.
 The plugin uses Eliza's built-in knowledge storage system.

-### Triggering and use of State.
+## Triggering and Use of State

 Instead of an ACTION based trigger, the plugin uses the Provider to monitor for an explicit "save this" keyphrase at the beginning of a message.
-A typical action based trigger is not used, because I found that when multiple SAVE_MEMORY requests are done, eventually the LLM decides to start saving all messages to memory, and that is probably not what we want to do.
+A typical action based trigger is not used, because when multiple SAVE_MEMORY requests are done, eventually the LLM decides to start saving all messages to memory, which is not the desired behavior.

 If the "save this" keyphrase is found, the Provider will set a state variable to allow the action to proceed.
-So if the SAVE_THIS action is somehow triggered in another way, the handler aborts.
+If the SAVE_THIS action is somehow triggered in another way, the handler aborts.

 ## License